EldorZang/Advanced-Programming-2-assignment-2/README.md

    Then, in the server dropdown choose Add new DataBase and choose name advanced-programming-2-backend.Data)
  4. In Nuget console (In VS click Tools->NuGet Package Manager->Package Manager Console) enter:
 `update-database`
- 5. Open advanced-programming-2-backend/Views/Shared/\_Layout.cshtml and change line 23 with the new server address found earlier.
+ 5. Open advanced-programming-2-backend/Views/Shared/\_Layout.cshtml and change line 23 with the React Server.

 # Notes
 1. In Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
 Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.